Kotlin/KEEP/proposals/pattern-matching.md

 intuitive in that the `componentN()` operator functions are used to destructure a class.

-Then we pass an already defined expression (or it could be restricted to a constant) to further specify the desired match (a `Prospect` wich is `active`, in the example above).
+Then we pass an already defined expression (or it could be restricted to literals) to further specify the desired match (a `Prospect` wich is `active`, in the example above).
 This check can be implemented with `equals()`.